BrentAIICT/MSSA-SCA/ManagingGitRepo.md

 ---

 ### 8. Tell Git to commit any new file changes
-- From the PowerShell windows type: git commit -m "New file added to repo"
+- From the PowerShell window type: git commit -m "New file added to repo"
 - Hit the ENTER key

 ![GitHub Signup page](Pics/mng08.jpg)